RedVoxInc/datawindow-examples/docs/source/03b_event_data.md

 events = stn.event_data()
 ```

-Event data is organized into streams, with each stream identified by a unique name; usually the name of the machine
+Event data is organized into streams, with each stream identified by a unique name; usually a descriptor of the machine
 learning model that classified the events.
+Streams also store metadata shared by all the events within the stream.

 This example shows how to use the unique name to access the data of the stream.